 The short Ash Spring Trail connects from the end of the Herb Martyr Road right to Ash Spring itself, only a dozen feet north of the springbox.
 There is a trail sign in the general area of this junction, though as of October 2015 it is leaning over and another sign that helped clarify the junction has gone missing.
 (31.87341, -109.24360)

 The southern terminus of the Basin Trail is at a junction with the Herb Martyr Trail a tenth of a mile south of the lower Herb Martyr Parking Lot.
 The junction is marked with two signs.
-(31.87120, -109.23522) If starting from this end, ignore the sign for the Basin Trail at the upper parking lot and start from the unsigned trail at the southwest corner of the lower parking lot instead, near the restrooms.
+(31.87120, -109.23522) The trailhead for the Herb Martyr Trail is also marked with an old Basin Trail sign at the southwest corner of the lower parking lot, near the restrooms.

 Ash Spring was once the site of a homestead, built in the 1940s by Frank Pack, a local miner.1 He was later evicted by the Forest Service2 and the house burned down, but a chicken coop remains at the site.